jianglijs/DragViewAndDragFrameLayout/README.md

 # DragViewAndDragFrameLayout
+add DragView DragFrameLayout
-add DragView DragFrameLayout.this is a simple demo,please correct me if there is anything wrong
+this is a simple demo,please correct me if there is anything wrong